OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/vrp-profile.md

 ### Risk Scoring Information

 The same risk scoring information contained in the `Risk` of other OBL R/W payment resources will be available.

+### Migration of a consent to a new version
+New releases of the standard may change the schema and/or enumerations used in VRP payments.
+In order to allow successful data validation of payments where the consent was created and authenticated on a previous version of the standard the following features can be used.

+These features __must__ only be used to support migration across Standards versions and __must not__ be used to modify consent data that does not require migration.

+#### Payload-version header
+This header can be used to indicate the version of a payload being sent/received.
+It’s value is the _major.minor.patch_ of the API standard used to create it

+TPPs should check ASPSP developer portals for information on whether legacy formats will be accepted.

+__Example:__
+`payload-version: 3.1.10`

+#### HTTP PUT | PATCH  /domestic-vrp-consents/{consentId}
+Implementation of these endpoints is conditional and TPPs should check the ASPSP developer portal for information on which has been implemented.
+Additional information on usage is on the **Domestic VRP Consents** page

 ## Event Notifications